-Scarpa’s SL Activ is a high-cut boot crafted specifically for male backpackers.
+Scarpa’s hiking boot, the SL Activ, is crafted specifically for male backpackers.
 Its fairly true-to-size fit is intended for wearers with regular feet.
 It comes in a range of half and full sizes.
 It is built on the BD last, improving the user’s foothold and giving the boot the right amount of volume for more cushioning.
 The gear’s speed lacing system provides a custom lockdown.

 Preventing backpackers from sliding or losing their footing over various types of backcountry surfaces is the Vibram Biometric outsole.
 It is based on the XS Trek compound, allowing it to stay durable for longer and remain responsive even in wet conditions.
 Its self-cleaning lugs are engineered at opposing angles to provide multi-directional grip